William Ball (Shropshire Giant): Early life

-In September 1819, aged 24, he married Mary Bailey.
-They had two children, Eliza (1823–1824) and Thomas (1824–1839).
-In 1824, both his wife and daughter died.
-Thomas also died young, at fifteen.
-Next year, 1825, he married Margaret Wood (1790-c.1850), who bore him no children.

-He was known locally as a cheerful man with a very pleasing disposition.

 Ironworker

-From the age of eight he was employed in the Coalbrookdale Company's Horsehay Ironworks, where he continued for forty years (to 1843).
-He worked mostly as a puddler and later as a shingler.
+From the age of eight he was employed in the Coalbrookdale Company's Horsehay Ironworks, where he worked mostly as a puddler and later as a shingler.

-Puddling is a skilled and extremely strenuous job, requiring great physical strength.
 'Big Billy Ball' was immensely strong, on one occasion reputedly lifting a piece of iron weighing nearly 9 Lcwt to place under the forge hammer.
-In the 1841 census he gave his occupation as a forgeman.

-In 1843 he was accidentally blinded in one eye when it was struck by a piece of molten iron.
+In 1843 he was accidentally blinded in one eye when he was struck by a piece of molten iron.
 After this he always wore a pair of glass goggles.
-He also ceased working in the ironworks.
+He also ceased working in the ironworks after 40 years.

 John Bull

-After he left the ironworks he exhibited himself around county fairs as "The Largest Man in Britain", appearing under the pseudonym 'John Bull'.
+After he left the ironworks he exhibited himself around county fairs as a "rara avis", appearing under the pseudonym 'John Bull'.

 1850 saw the birth of Alfred Darby II, a descendant of the Darby family, which was to be celebrated by a procession.
 He was chosen to lead this procession on horseback, along with 'Little Bennie Poole', the smallest man working at the Coalbrookdale Company, riding a pony.
 Because of his size, he had to be hoisted onto his horse with a block and tackle, with a cry of, "Dunno yo drop me!".
 Afterwards the horse was so injured that it had to be destroyed.

-In the 1851 census of 30 April, he is listed but without specifying an occupation.

 The Great Exhibition

 He was invited, as both a guest and a celebrity exhibit, to The Great Exhibition of 1851 in London.
 As no passenger seat on the train to London was big enough for him, he travelled in the guard's van.
-This was to be his last major public appearance.

-Some Birmingham businessmen were said to have teased him about his size: they asked him how much material would be needed and what the cost would be to make him a suit, but after he quipped that if they would take him to a tailor, have him measured and pay for a suit, he would give them the information they wanted, they didn't bother him anymore.
+Some Birmingham businessmen were said to have teased him about his size: they asked him how much material would be needed and what the cost would be to make him a suit, but after he quipped that if they would take him to a tailor, have him measured and pay for a suit, he would give them the information they wanted, after they did not bother him anymore.

-He did not enjoy his experience of London and was the target of thieves.
-He left wishing never to return and had no wish to travel from Horsehay again.
+He did not enjoy his experience of London and was also targeted by thieves.
+He left wishing never to return and had no desire to travel from Horsehay again.